Guide on Taking Social Security: 62 vs. 67 vs. 70

 What is the future of Social Security?

 For years, the Social Security Board of Trustees has warned against a projected shortfall that would require the program to reduce benefits to recipients.
-In 2014, the board estimated a 23% cut in benefits after 2033; today, it predicts a 17% reduction after 2035.
+In 2014, the board estimated a 23% cut in benefits after 2033; today, it predicts about a 17% reduction after 2035.
 That, of course, is only if Congress fails to act, which seems unlikely, and it's doubtful that Social Security retirement benefits would go away entirely.

 The most obvious solutions include raising the retirement age or increasing the payroll tax rate, both which Congress has implemented in the past to address similar insolvency concerns.
 By some estimates, raising the payroll tax just 3.33 percentage points to 15.73%—the cost of which is split evenly between employer and employee—would allow the program to remain fully solvent for another 75 years.2